yongxinlyu/yongxinlyu.github.io/_posts/2025-04-15-breakfast-ideas.md

 featured: false
 ---

 Mornings in our household are often a rush.
-My husband is also my breakfast partner, and we both have hectic schedules.
-Neither of us likes to spend too much time preparing breakfast, and options outside are usually disappointing—pastries are too sweet, and bacon-and-egg rolls are often too salty or greasy.
+My husband is also my breakfast partner, and neither of us likes to spend too much time preparing breakfast, and options outside are usually disappointing—pastries are too sweet, and bacon-and-egg rolls are often too salty or greasy.

 We do have some go-to quick fixes: he can survive on hard-boiled eggs, and I used to get by with just a cup of coffee.
-Bananas and microwaved corn are also reliable last-minute choices.
+Bananas and microwaved corn are also reliable choices.
 But over time, we’ve found a few breakfast recipes that take just a little more effort—and are totally worth it.
 These three are our favorites: quick, satisfying, and most importantly, we both genuinely enjoy them.

 ---